Ways to Make a Gift

 Whether you are making an annual gift supporting the College’s operating needs or a major gift supporting an endowment or capital project, there are many ways to contribute to the College of Natural Science.

 The NatSci Advancement Office staff will work with you to find the best way of giving that is beneficial to you.
 They have years of experience and are pleased to explore possibilities with donors or with donors’ legal or financial advisors.
-You can contact the advancement staff at (517) 353-9855 or individually.
+You can contact the advancement staff at (517) 353-9855.